msakuta/SqScripter/VC2015/sqscripter-test/doc/reference/Creep.rst

       { -1,0 }, // LEFT = 7,
       { -1,-1 }, // TOP_LEFT = 8,

+   However, it is generally very difficult to determine which direction you shold step to in order to approach your final destination, because there can be obstacles in complex forms, possibly changing over time.
+   For this purpose, C++-natively optimized :js:func:`Creep.findPath` and :js:func:`Creep.followPath` can be used.

 .. js:function:: Creep.harvest(direction)

    :param direction: Ignored.